Football News Sports Blog

 Playing for a Brighton side with a perennial sense of upward mobility, Robert Sánchez earned a lot of plaudits as a solid modern-day goalkeeper.
 There were a series of mishaps in his performances, including a relationship breakdown with manager Roberto De Zerbi towards his final days with the Seagulls, but not enough to deter Chelsea’s interest in making him their new first-choice goalkeeper ahead of the 2023/24 season.

-As has been the case with many of his peers who have arrived at the club alongside him in recent months, Sánchez’ performances have been promising but not without faults, which has resulted in him becoming second-choice behind ?or?e Petrovi?, who started 22 of Chelsea’s 38 PL fixtures last season.
-However, new manager Enzo Maresca has shown faith in the Spaniard, starting him in all three PL fixtures so far.
+As has been the case with many of his peers who arrived at the club alongside him, Sánchez’ performances were promising in the first year but not without faults, which resulted in him becoming second-choice behind Djordje Petrovic, who started 22 of Chelsea’s 38 Premier League fixtures last season.
+However, new manager Enzo Maresca has shown faith in the Spaniard.

 9. Manuel Neuer